 How to Set Rules

 Setting clearly defined rules and explaining the reason for each rule and the hazard it protects against can help your child understand potential risks.
-Rules should protect your child’s privacy, safety and personal information.
+Rules for your child should aim to protect online privacy, safety and personal information.

 You may even ask your child or teen to sign an online safety contract.
 The contract can be a chance to teach your kid about online risks and how to respond to them.
 Contracts can also jumpstart a conversation about the boundaries you want to set for the way in which your child uses the internet.